AudioKit/AudioKit/README.md

 ## Installation

 To add AudioKit to your Xcode project, select File -> Swift Packages -> Add Package Depedancy.
 Enter `https://github.com/AudioKit/AudioKit` for the URL.
-Check the use branch option and enter `v5-main` or `v5-develop`.
+Check the use branch option and enter `main` (for official releases) or `develop` (for cutting edge).

 Installing AudioKit via Cocoapods is still somewhat supported, via pre-compiled XCFrameworks.
 A pod for AudioKitUI is no longer provided.